 Figure 7: Spatial distribution of recommended agronomic practices based on depth 2 policy tree

 3.3.2.
-How many farmers will optimally benefit from the different agronomic management options?
+How many farmers transition across agronomic management options?

 Figure 8 shows the proportion of farmers who can be assigned to each of the interventions using policy tree optimization.
 For weed management, figure 8 panel (a) shows that the optimal transitions for yield gains are to apply broad spectrum herbicides especially Sulfosulfuron+Metsulfuron (55%) followed by 24-D (32%) and combined manual and herbicides (13%).
 In the case of sowing dates, farmers are advised to sow early, i.e., between 1-10 Nov for 81% of the farmers and between 11-20th Nov for 19% of the farmers.
 Growing evidence suggests that three or four irrigations would provide higher yield returns.
 The question remains as to where and to who should these additional irrigations be targeted.
 Perhaps the most extreme shift is recommended for irrigation management with farmers having to shift from 3 or less irrigations to four irrigations (98%).